16 Epic 2025 Festivals to Celebrate July in Vermont

 On any given July weekend in Vermont, you will have your pick of celebrations, festivals, and opportunities for summer shenanigans.
 Don’t believe me?
 Here are a few of the best events to celebrate July in Vermont and endless summer vibes.

-Celebrate July in Vermont with the following VSO concerts (all concerts start at 7:30 pm):
+Celebrate July in Vermont with the following VSO concerts (unless otherwise noted, all concerts start at 7:30 pm with grounds opening at 5:30 for picnicking):

 Independence Day Celebrations in Vermont